 AI has the ability to identify and predict maintenance issues that are in need of attention.
 Faulty transmission lines, system overloads, and failing transformers can cause serious damage to the environment (and to people) if not monitored or maintained effectively.

-With AI, the industry is able to predict any faults, damages or potential hazards that might be caused by poorly maintained infrastructures, corrosion, and damaged or worn facilities.
-By making use of deep-learning that implements data captured by drones and lidar, many of the risks and dangers associated with the industry can be prevented and worked on.
+With AI, the industry is able to predict any faults, damages or potential hazards.
+Problems that might be caused by poorly maintained infrastructures, corrosion, and damaged or worn facilities.
+Through deep-learning, the data captured by drones and lidar help prevent many of the associated risks and dangers with the industry.

 3. Energy Storage Optimisation

 The amount of power being produced is quickly growing as humans continue to populate the Earth.
-And that power needs to be stored and managed correctly to maintain and endure the inevitable growth that will come with the increase in population.
+And that power needs to be stored and managed correctly to maintain and endure the inevitable increase in population.

-Through AI and machine learning, the methods and processes of storing that energy are plentiful and will make a massive impact on dealing with the chaotic and temperamental nature of storing renewable energy.
-Our current energy storage systems don’t have the infrastructure to understand, process and utilise this energy in high amounts – and that’s where AI and machine learning can make a difference.
+Through AI and machine learning, the methods and processes of storing that energy are plentiful.
+It will make a massive impact on dealing with the chaotic and temperamental nature of storing renewable energy.
+Our current energy storage systems don’t have the infrastructure to understand, process and utilise this energy in high amounts.
+And that’s where AI and machine learning can make a difference.

-The algorithms that are processed through this new technology will improve the efficiency of power distribution, as well as optimise the utilisation of the power that it generates and stores.
-With intelligent power storage systems in place, AI can provide real-time insight into the health and strength of those devices that store energy – resulting in both an increased life-span and output.
+The algorithms that are processed through this new technology will improve the efficiency of power distribution.
+Not only that, but also optimise the utilisation of the power that it generates and stores.
+With intelligent power storage systems in place, AI can provide real-time insight into the health and strength of those devices that store energy.
+This results in both an increased life-span and output.

 2. Resource Allocation And Management

-Through predictive analytics, AI is able to allow energy distributors to save and distribute resources far better, prepare them for upcoming demand, and improve customer experience by lowering costs.
+Through predictive analytics, AI allows energy distributors to save and distribute resources far better and prepare them for upcoming demand.
+It also results in an improved customer experience by doing things like lowering costs.

-This will come to affect the environment in a positive way, as waste materials can be analysed and processed in order to be reduced and recycled more effectively.
-Conserving resources and saving energy will also go a long way in making a noticeable impact on the environment and ultimately reduce costs in the industry.
+This will come to affect the environment in a positive way, as well.
+Waste materials can be analysed and processed to be reduced and recycled more effectively.
+Resource and energy conservation will go a long way in protecting the environment and ultimately reduce costs across the board.